Skip to main content

 There are thousands of public and private programs available to help low-income older adults pay for food as well as healthcare, prescriptions, utilities, and more.
 However, millions of eligible seniors are missing out on these benefits because they don’t know about the programs or how to apply.

-That’s why NCOA created BenefitsCheckup, our 100% confidential benefits screening tool.
-It takes just minutes to find programs that meet your unique needs, whether it's extra help affording groceries or home repair assistance.
-And you can do it online, right from your phone, computer, or tablet.
+That’s why NCOA created BenefitsCheckup, an online tool that can help you find programs that meet your unique needs in just a few minutes.
+Whether it's extra help affording groceries or home repair assistance, you can do it online, right from your phone, computer, or tablet.

 After using BenefitsCheckup, Sharell and Tom from Phoenix, AZ, told us: "We thought our income was too high to qualify.
 Turns out, we're eligible for savings of up to $4,900 a year on our prescriptions."